roopeshchinnakampalli/ivy-bug-app/README.md

 # App1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2 and upgraded to 9.0.0

 ## Development server